25edson25/nestjs-autho/README.md

 ## Defining Custom Actions and Resources

-You can define your own custom actions and resources by creating a type that contains the _action_ and _resource_ properties and passing that type as a parameter to the rules function, the AuthoModule and the Ability decorator.
+You can define your own custom actions and resources by creating a type that contains the _action_ and _resource_ properties and passing that type as a parameter  to the rules function for the AuthoModule, to the Ability decorator, and to the forbiddenMessage function if it is defined.

 You can extend the default Actions and Resources using the _DefaultActions_ and _DefaultResources_ types.